How to Earn More Money Freelancing (Even if You’re a Total Beginner)

 - Includes your contact information so that potential clients can easily find you.

-Plus, a stellar portfolio can really help you out if you don’t have a lot of job experience to prove that you know your stuff.
-(Read more about that here: How to Get Hired in Tech With No Experience.)
+A stellar portfolio can really help you out if you don’t have a lot of job experience or testimonials to prove that you know your stuff.
+(Read more about that here: 11 High-Paying Jobs In Tech—No Experience Required.)

 Once your portfolio site is up, start including a link to the site within your email signature and on your social profiles.